Interstate 70: Utah

 I-70 begins at an interchange with I-15 near Cove Fort.
-Heading east, I-70 crosses between the Tushar and Pahvant ranges via Clear Creek Canyon and descends into the Sevier Valley, where I-70 serves Richfield, the only town of more than a few hundred people along I-70's path in Utah.
+Heading east, I-70 crosses between the Tushar and Pahvant ranges via Clear Creek Canyon and descends into the Sevier Valley, where I-70 serves Richfield, one of two towns of more than a few hundred people along I-70's path in Utah.
+The second town with more than a few hundred people served by I-70 is Salina.
 Upon leaving the valley near Salina, I-70 crosses the 7923 ft Salina Summit and then crosses a large geologic formation called the San Rafael Swell.

 Prior to the construction of I-70, the swell was inaccessible via paved roads and relatively undiscovered.
-Once this 108 mi section was opened to traffic in 1970, it became the longest stretch of Interstate Highway with no services and the first highway in the US built over a completely new route since the Alaska Highway.
+Once this 108 mi section was opened to traffic in 1970, it became the longest stretch of Interstate Highway with no services and the first highway in the U.S. built over a completely new route since the Alaska Highway.
 It also became the longest piece of Interstate Highway to be opened at one time.
 Although opened in 1970, this section was not formally complete until 1990, when a second steel arch bridge spanning Eagle Canyon was opened to traffic.

 Since I-70's construction, the swell has been noted for its desolate beauty.
 The swell has since been nominated for national park or national monument status on multiple occasions.
 If the swell is granted this status, it arguably would be the first time a national park owes its existence to an Interstate Highway.
 Most of the exits in this span are rest areas, brake check areas, and runaway truck ramps with few traditional freeway exits.

 I-70 exits the swell near Green River.
 From Green River to the Colorado state line, I-70 follows the southern edge of the Book Cliffs.

 Colorado

 Entering from Utah, I-70 descends into the Grand Valley, where it meets the Colorado River, which provides its path up the western slope of the Rocky Mountains.
-Here I-70 serves the Grand Junction metro area before traversing more mountainous terrain.
+Here, I-70 serves the Grand Junction metropolitan area before traversing more mountainous terrain.